Skip to main content

 What are the maximum size parts you can make?

-The parent Billet for our grades HP, M and M26 are 19” x 19” x 16”.
+The parent billet for our grades HP, M and M26 are 19” x 19” x 16”.
 Parent billet size for ZSBN is 19” x 19” x 6”.
 We can make parts that fit the envelop of the parent billet.

-Due to the unique processing steps of our industry leading, highest purity grade AX05, we can make parts that fit the parent billet envelop of 19” x 19” x 16”, however the maximum wall thickness can not exceed 1.5”.
-For example, we cannot supply a rod 12” dia x 12” long, but we can supply a tube 12” OD, 10”ID and 12” long.
+Due to the unique processing steps of our industry leading, high purity grade AX05, we can make parts that fit the parent billet envelop of 19” x 19” x 16”; however, the maximum wall thickness can not exceed 1.5”.
+For example, we cannot supply a rod 12” dia x 12” long, but we can supply a tube 12” OD, 10.5” ID and 12” long.

 Do you offer standard sizes of machinable ceramics?